 How Is Cryoablation Performed?

-Cryoablation is a treatment that uses a needle-like instrument through which liquid nitrogen circulates to treat cancer by freezing it until it is dead.
+Cryoablation is a treatment that uses a needle-like instrument within which liquid nitrogen circulates to treat cancer by freezing it until it is dead.

 The cryoablation procedure is similar to the needle biopsy that is typically performed to diagnose a cancer.

-The doctor will insert the cryoprobe like a needle until it rests in the middle of the cancerous area.
-While doing this, the doctor will use an ultrasound to guide insertion and precise positioning of the cryoprobe.
+Dr. Holmes will insert the cryoprobe needle until it rests in the middle of the cancerous area.
+While doing so, Dr. Holmes will use an ultrasound to guide insertion and precise positioning of the cryoprobe.
 Liquid nitrogen then flows through the cryoprobe to cause freezing of the tumor plus a surrounding tissue (Figure A).